 Iceland is one of the most naturally photogenic places on earth.
-It’s nicknamed “The Land of Fire and Ice” because of it’s many glaciers and active volcanoes.
+Its many glaciers and active volcanoes give this unique country its nicknamed, “The Land of Fire and Ice.”
 However, “The Land of Waterfalls” would be just as fitting.
-The goal of picking just 10 photogenic Iceland waterfalls was quite the challenge.
-After whittling down my list THREE TIMES, I’m finally down to 10 spectacular waterfalls I’m proud to say are my favorites.
+Picking just ten photogenic waterfalls in Iceland was quite the challenge.
+After whittling my list down, these are the best of the best and my personal favorites.

 As most visitors to Iceland start off in Reykjavík, Iceland’s capital, we will start our journey at the closest waterfall on the list.
-Then we will make our way around the country anti-clockwise.
+We will then make our way around the country anti-clockwise.
 At the bottom of this post, there’s a map with each waterfall’s location.

-Since this isn’t a countdown, I’ll wait to the end to tell you which of these photogenic waterfalls is my favorite.
-Enjoy!
+I’ve waited till the end to tell you which of these photogenic waterfalls is my favorite.
+What’s yours?

 1) Glymur Waterfall